Updated June 12, 2023

 - What happens if the user skips the Google account login screen during device setup?

-- The choice screen will be shown irrespective of whether a user signs-in with a Google account.
+- The choice screen is shown irrespective of whether a user signs-in with a Google account.

 - Does the Android Choice screen have any connection with the list of possible search defaults in Chrome?